Difference Between Antioxidants and Antibodies

 Overview

-The human body is constantly facing threats from several external influences, such as pollution, viruses, and unhealthy diets, and it is free radicals that are the major culprit.
+The human body is constantly facing threats from several external influences, such as pollution, viruses, and unhealthy diets, and free radicals are the major culprit.
 To fight off these cell killers, antioxidants are critical.

 We discussed free radicals previously and how to fight them with antioxidants.
 Now, we will take a closer look at the role of radical cell fighters and how they help to maintain a healthy body.
 But before we get into the details, let’s review what free radicals are.